Safeguarding at Smawthorne Henry Moore Primary School

 Mr. R. Forster

 Safeguarding is about promoting the welfare of all children in our school, through protecting them and keeping them safe from harm.
 At Smawthorne Henry Moore Primary School, we take safeguarding very seriously.
 We ensure that every member of staff understands the school’s policy on safeguarding.
 This allows us to create a safe and secure environment for everyone.
-Our school's safeguarding policy can be found by following the link below:
+Our school's safeguarding and child protection policies can be found below:

 There is nothing more important to us than the physical, emotional and spiritual welfare of our pupils.
 For this reason, we regard the need for Safeguarding children from all harm as vitally important.
-To help explain safeguarding, we have put together a leaflet which provides further information.
-The leaflet can be accessed by following the link below:
+To help explain safeguarding, we have put together a booklet which provides further information:

 As part of our commitment to safeguarding and child protection, we aim to fully support the government's Prevent Strategy.